resi-labs-ai/resi/docs/miner_policy.md

-# Macrocosmos Miner Data Compliance Policy
+# ResiLabs Miner Data Compliance Policy

 *Version 1.0, March 2025*

 ---

 ## Introduction
-As a miner on Macrocosmos Subnets, you play a crucial role in handling various types of data.
-This summary outlines your potential obligations under the UK General Data Protection Regulation (UK GDPR) should you inadvertently collect personal data, and the expectations regarding prohibited content and acceptable use of Macrocosmos subnet code.
+As a miner on ResiLabs Subnets, you play a crucial role in handling real estate data.
+This summary outlines your potential obligations under the UK General Data Protection Regulation (UK GDPR) should you inadvertently collect personal data while scraping property information, and the expectations regarding prohibited content and acceptable use of ResiLabs subnet code.

 We expect any participant (however they may define themselves or their involvement) in our subnet ecosystems to adhere to the guidelines set out in this policy.
-Deliberate and consistent violation of these guidelines may result in Macrocosmos seeking to limit your ability to participate, support for your participation and/or your incentive rewards.
+Deliberate and consistent violation of these guidelines may result in ResiLabs seeking to limit your ability to participate, support for your participation and/or your incentive rewards.

 Miners and all other participants are responsible for their own legal and regulatory compliance procedures and are encouraged to seek advice if in any doubt as to how to proceed.
-Macrocosmos is available to provide informal guidance if required (see contact information below).
+ResiLabs is available to provide informal guidance if required (see contact information below).

 ## 1. Your Responsibilities Under UK GDPR
-While Macrocosmos does not directly collect or process data, and seeks to avoid incentivising any collection or interaction with personal data, as a miner, you may be subject to GDPR obligations if your activities result in the inadvertent or accidental collection of personal data.
+While ResiLabs does not directly collect or process data, and seeks to avoid incentivising any collection or interaction with personal data, as a miner collecting real estate data, you may be subject to GDPR obligations if your property data scraping activities result in the inadvertent or accidental collection of personal data.
 We recommend that you put in place appropriate policies and procedures to accommodate this eventuality and set out below a summary of key responsibilities:
 1. Lawful Basis for Processing
     - You must ensure there is a lawful basis for collecting and processing any personal data (e.g., consent, legitimate interests, or legal obligation).
 2. Transparency